jaebradley/notes/Software Engineering/Languages/python/Global Interpreter Lock/dabeaz.com/GIL.md

 * Python threads are real operating system (POSIX) threads that are managed by the hsot operating system
 * Python threads represent threaded execution of the Python interpreter process
 * On thread creation, Python creates a small data structure containing interpreter state (`PyThreadState`)
-* Current stack frame, current recursion depth, thread ID, per-thread execution information, < 100 bytes
+  * Contains current stack frame, current recursion depth, thread ID, per-thread execution information, < 100 bytes
 * A new POSIX thread is started
 * Then a C function runs the Python callable function (the `Thread#run` method)